Brahim Zaibat: Awards

 In 2003 he won his first title of world champion at the Battle of the Year.
 In 2004, he won two league titles in Europe, one in 8 against 8 and the other in duet.
 In 2005, he won in duet with B-boy Lilou, the Freestyle Session in Seoul.
 In 2006, he won the UK B-Boy Championships with his crew.
 A year later, he won, again with his crew, the world championship KB BBOY.
 In 2010, he won his last title of world champion in Japan.

 Personal life

 Brahim was in a relationship with Madonna.
 They met when Madonna asked him to dance for promoting her clothing line Material Girl Collection presented at Macy's in New York in September 2010.
 The couple broke up in December 2013.

 On 12 December 2015, on the eve of the second round of regional elections where the National Front had won the first round, he published a selfie taken two years earlier with Jean-Marie Le Pen, without his consent, then sleeping in an aircraft on a flight between Nice and Paris.
 The tweet bears the legend "Put them all K.O. going vote tomorrow.
 To preserve our fraternal France !!! ".
-He will be sentenced in February 2016 at a euro provision.
+He was sentenced in February 2016 at a euro provision.